Managers are in the best position to cause misery

 Gantt-aholic project management

-This is an approach that uses fine-grained planning to determine a schedule:
+So how does Gantt-aholic project management work?
+It is an approach that uses fine-grained planning to determine a schedule.

 - The project manager builds Gantt charts or PERT charts, and is using project management software or complicated spreadsheets to manage things.